Dogthy/hello-world/README.md

 # hello-world
-Just following the get started
+Need to write more let's get started